Matala Beach, Μάταλα on the south coast of Crete, 75 km from

 We like Matala for its cove and its relaxed groove.
 There is nothing like sitting back on one of the balconies overlooking the beach, watching the sunset over the Libyan Sea, gazing metaphorically over Africa.

 Matala History - its fascinating history, the hippies in the sixties, the modern beach music festival and the beautiful Matala moon...

-Stay inland at Kamilari Village - experience the authentic countryside village life in Crete and still be close to the beach...
+Stay inland at Kamilari Village - experience countryside village life in Crete and still be close to the beach...